 For surrogates: Although altruistic (unpaid) surrogacy is an option that some surrogates choose, most surrogates accept some amount of compensation for the time and effort they sacrifice to their surrogacy journey.
 Additionally, gestational surrogates are not expected to pay for their pregnancy- and surrogacy-related costs.
 Those expenses are the responsibility of the intended parents.

 For intended parents: Understandably, the gestational surrogacy costs will fall on the intended parents.
 The cost of gestational surrogacy can be high, ranging from $100,000–$140,000, but these numbers account for everything needed throughout your surrogacy process.
-American Surrogacy offers fixed surrogacy fees and transparency on costs from day one to help intended parents afford their surrogacy journey.
+American Surrogacy offers clear surrogacy fees and transparency on costs from day one to help intended parents afford their surrogacy journey.

 Gestational Surrogacy Laws